COOKIE NOTICE

 General Reminders

 • Homework will be set on a Friday, to be handed in on the following Wednesday.
-Topic projects will be given out at the beginning of term and completed by the penultimate week of the term.

 • Children are expected to read every night, please ensure this is recorded in their reading records.
 Reading records will be checked on a weekly basis and reads will be counted as part of our new reading challenge.
 The aim is to read daily for 15-20 minutes.